 - Any member who wishes to change or cancel classes, for any reason, after they have already registered, will be required to pay a $10.00 service fee.
 This charge is per person, per program.

-- Program fees are non-refundable after the first day of the program session.
+- Program/Class fees are non-refundable after the first day of the program session.
 Please note that the first day of the program session is not always the first class of the session.

 - No credits, refunds, or make-up classes will be issued for classes missed due to personal reasons.
 Please take into account all vacations, holidays, religious observances, and other personal activities prior to registering for classes.